top of page

 workshops

-Since Mick and Sheila Casson created their pottery here in 1977, Wobage has seen many professional craftspeople develop their practices.
+Since Mick and Sheila Casson created their pottery here in 1977, Wobage has seen many professional craftspeople develop their practices in our converted-barn workshops.

 Today we are eight makers, creating unique bodies of work with our individual methods and inspirations.